AR parents worry after nanny profile matches kidnapping suspect - NewsBreak

 Teague says the profile raises concerns.

 “How can this be regulated?
-Is there something these sites can do to make sure these people aren’t posting on here?” said Teague.‘I love you!’: How this text message led authorities to missing student
+Is there something these sites can do to make sure these people aren’t posting on here?” said Teague.Garland Co. teen home again, accused kidnappers behind bars

 Teague says for now she’ll only be leaving her kids with someone she knows and trusts.